Robotics in Space

 /Frequently asked questions

-Skills Gap is a not-for-profit careers accelerator that runs insightful workshops for young people to give them a competitive edge in their future studies and career.
-We offer a range of intensive workshops designed specifically for 15-19-year-olds and delivered to small groups by experienced industry experts.
+Skills Gap is a careers accelerator that runs insightful workshops for young people to give them a competitive edge in their future studies and career.
+We offer a range of intensive workshops designed specifically for students and delivered to small groups by experienced industry experts.

 The workshop is specifically designed for students aged 15 to 19 who are looking for a career in space robotics, and want an insight into the skills needed for related industry roles and career paths.
 It aims to give you a head start before you begin university or take any other route into the sector.